-All KDE application could not render Chinese pages, for unknown reason, kochi is preferred instead of simsun although I configure the SimSun as the No. 1 substitution font for all English fonts.
+All KDE application could not render Chinese pages, for unknown reason, kochi is preferred instead of simsun although I configure the SimSun as the first substitution font for all English fonts.

 I prefer the lightweight rxvt-unicode terminal using monospace font, it can display Chinese, but quite ugly.
 It looks like the font engine uses two different fonts to render Chinese.

-Update: using grep font /proc/`pidof urxvt`/maps, I found that the 12x13ja.pcf is used in rendering the font.
-URXVT would use the Japanese font first then fall back to Simsun for missing character, remove the font and restart urxvt, everything is fine as the right screenshot.
+I found that the 12x13ja.pcf is used to render the CJK characters.
+URXVT would use the Japanese font first then fall back to Simsun for missing character, remove the font and restart urxvt, everything is fine as the below screenshot: